 - When was your last oil change?

-Keeping up with maintenance prevents issues with your vehicle during the long winter months.
+Keeping up with routine maintenance prevents issues with your vehicle during the long winter months.

 - Inspect your tires.